 Second Grade classrooms offer authentic learning with enthusiasm and energy.
 Students are encouraged to explore and create in a collaborative classroom environment including literacy centers and language arts instruction.
 Teachers make a point to know each student well and to offer individualized challenge.
 Math In Focus and STEMScopes science curriculums emphasize problem solving skills in a real-world context.
 The Bible and its truths are integrated into the classroom daily.

 Third Grade curriculum is characterized by inquiry-based investigative learning.
-Problem solving skills are developed in science study and with Math In Focus, an authentic Singapore Math program.
-Third grade students have fully transitioned from learning to reading to learn, but emphasis is still placed on language arts instruction.
+Problem solving skills are developed in Science study and with Math In Focus, an authentic Singapore Math program.
+3rd Grade students have fully transitioned from learning to reading to learn, but emphasis is still placed on language arts instruction.
 Through on-campus activities and off-campus field trips, students are given opportunity to discover how their knowledge has real-world application.
 Biblical truth is integrated into daily lessons.

-"Third grade is a very transitional year for the kids.
+"3rd Grade is a very transitional year for the kids.
 While they are still innocent and eager to please their teacher, you start seeing them grow up.
-I love third graders because they are at an age where they start to teach me so much while I am teaching them and I love getting to see them develop their sense of humor!"
+I love 3rd Graders because they are at an age where they start to teach me so much while I am teaching them and I love getting to see them develop their sense of humor!"

 -Emily Viladot, Third Grade Teacher